 The second half of the week was spent trimming down an incredible (and incredibly long) University of Hawaii Oral History Project interview with Alan “Turkey” Love, legendary Waikiki beachboy, surf champ, and stud hoss.
-Here it is, and swear to God this is the massively trimmed-down version.
+Here it is and swear to God this is a massively trimmed-down version.
 You want the full 18,000-word experience, click here.
 Here is my favorite passage in the interview.

 You had two brothers?